ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

    create DAGs (Cpu0ISD::Ret (CopyToReg %X, %V0, %Y), %V0, Flag).
 Since the the V0 register is assigned in CopyToReg and Cpu0ISD::Ret use V0, the CopyToReg with V0 register will live out and won't be removed in any later optimization step.
-Remember, if use "return DAG.getNode(Cpu0ISD::Ret, dl, MVT::Other, Chain, DAG.getRegister(Cpu0::LR, MVT::i32));" instead of "return DAG.getNode (Cpu0ISD::Ret, dl, MVT::Other, &RetOps[0], RetOps.size());" the V0 register won't be live out, the previous DAG (CopyToReg %X, %V0, %Y) will be removed in later optimization stage.
+Remember, if use "return DAG.getNode(Cpu0ISD::Ret, DL, MVT::Other, Chain, DAG.getRegister(Cpu0::LR, MVT::i32));" instead of "return DAG.getNode (Cpu0ISD::Ret, DL, MVT::Other, &RetOps[0], RetOps.size());" the V0 register won't be live out, the previous DAG (CopyToReg %X, %V0, %Y) will be removed in later optimization stage.
 Then the result is same with Chapter9_2 which the return value is error.